 Climb Vinson, the Highest Peak in Antarctica, with International Mountain Guides

-Simply put, this is the trip of a lifetime.
-Our goal is the highest peak on the Antarctic continent, The Vinson Massif (16,067').
 Mount Vinson requires a solid mountaineering background and a true spirit of adventure.
-Technical difficulties are not great, but the extremes of this environment require team members to have reasonable crampon, rope travel and ice axe experience.
+While not technically difficult, the extremes of this environment require team members to have reasonable crampon, rope travel and ice axe experience.
 Prior time spent in cold weather camping and carrying loads is also required.

 For Hazardous Journey.
 Small wages, bitter cold, long months of complete darkness, constant danger.
 Safe return doubtful.
 Honour and recognition in case of success...